-Join Jim Rogers for an in-depth discussion in this video The basics of Bluebeam, part of Learn Bluebeam: The Basics.
+Join Jim Rogers for an in-depth discussion in this video The basics of Bluebeam, part of Learning Bluebeam.

 - Before we dive in to all of the features that this software has to offer, I want to spend a few minutes talking about the concept and the benefit of using Bluebeam as your default go-to PDF program.
 Now, this brings us to an important point.
 At its core, Bluebeam is really just a PDF program.
 Most of us have all access to PDF file a few times in our careers.
 Maybe you've used one of the free PDF reader programs that are available like Adobe Reader, or maybe you've even used one of the PDF editing programs like Adobe Acrobat, that allows you to markup and add comments to a PDF document.